-In Nature, no species live in isolation.
-Traditionally, efforts to grow organisms for use in biotechnology have focused on a single-species approach, particularly where a high-value product is required in pure form.
-In such scenarios, preventing the establishment of contaminants requires considerable effort that is justified economically.
-However, for algal biotechnology, in particular where the focus is on fuel production, axenic culture is not necessary, provided yields of the desired strain are not hampered by unwanted contaminants.
-In the following article we review what is known about inter-specific interactions of natural algal communities, the dynamics of which are likely to parallel contamination in industrial systems.
+Although no species lives in isolation in nature, efforts to grow organisms for use in biotechnology have generally focused on a single-species approach, particularly where a product is required at high purity.
+In such scenarios, preventing the establishment of contaminants requires considerable effort that is economically justified.
+However, for some applications in biotechnology where the focus is on lower-margin biofuel production, axenic culture is not necessary, provided yields of the desired strain are unaffected by contaminants.
+In this article, we review what is known about interspecific interactions of natural algal communities, the dynamics of which are likely to parallel contamination in industrial systems.
 Furthermore, we discuss the opportunities to improve both yields and the stability of cultures by growing algae in multi-species consortia.